manassaloi/manassaloi.github.io/_posts/2020-01-28-one-on-ones.markdown

 ---

+Here is the one on one doc I use with my reports: [1-1 template](https://docs.google.com/document/d/16BbGpnFJN1pSjJgYBQXtXl7Tv_gmR227hZ4pA8HqOpU/edit?usp=sharing)

 I recently caught up with a junior from college (lets call him X) who had moved into Product Management a few months back

 Within 30 mins of meeting me, he told me that even though his company was doing well: had raised a large round of funding, he was thinking of leaving because he felt his manager did not trust him, and was not putting any effort in mentoring him